kaihendry/lesshero/README.md

 ## Install

-Assuming you a Go runtime installed:
+Assuming you have a Go runtime installed:

     go install github.com/kaihendry/lesshero@latest
     lesshero -c chart.html /path/to/a/full/git/checkout